gardener/landscaper/docs/development/testing.md

 The tests set up a local OCI registry, install/upgrade the landscaper and executes the integration tests.

-It is also possible to execute the tests with Gardner shoot cluster creation and deletion with:
+Caveat!
+It is not recommended to use the same cluster more than once.
+The better possibility is to execute the tests with Gardner shoot cluster creation and deletion with:

 ```
 make integration-test-with-cluster-creation KUBECONFIG_PATH=<path to Gardener kubeconfig for project laas on the Canary landscape> USE_OCM_LIB=false